 You are unable to work because of a debilitating back injury and you need the support of the Social Security Disability benefits you have paid into over many years of working, but your initial application has been denied.
 What should your next move be?
-In Indiana, you can request that the Disability Determination Bureau conduct a further review of your situation, but we don’t recommend doing this without the help and advice of an Indiana SSDI attorney.
+In Indiana, you can request that the Disability Determination Bureau conduct a further review of your situation, but we don’t recommend doing this without the help and advice of our Indiana Social Security disability attorneys.
 Keller & Keller’s Indianapolis team would be happy to help you throughout this process.
 Here, we offer general guidelines for how the process works.

 The Reconsideration Process

 Reconsideration is the first step of the SSDI appeals process in Indiana.
 If your application was denied, you have 60 days to ask the SSA to take another look at your application.
 The 60-day period begins after you receive your denial letter, which the SSA presumes will be five days after the date on the letter.
 If this is not the case, you may be able to file for an extension.

 Once you request this further review, your disability claim will officially be in the reconsideration phase of the process.
 At the reconsideration level, your case will be sent to a different disability examiner at the same agency where you submitted your initial application.
 If your condition has worsened since your initial application, or you have obtained new medical evidence of your original disability, you should submit the new information along with your reconsideration request.